konradld/EctJ_climate_policy_breaks/README.md

 ### Overview
 Important: **First run the `inst/install_bespoke_mombf_3.5.4.R` file** to install the bespoke version of the `mombf` package!
 - All files to replicate the results of the paper are in `scripts`.
-- The `output` folder contain `simulation` and `application` where results and all figures can be found.
+- The `output/` folder contains `simulation/` and `application/` where results and all figures can be found.

 ### Core Functions